-Breakthrough in artificial intelligence (AI) helps detect dry AMDPosted: Thursday 09 September 2021 at 07:26
+Breakthrough in artificial intelligence (AI) helps detect dry AMDPosted: Thursday 09 September 2021

 Researchers at Moorfields Eye Hospital have developed the first-ever fully automated algorithm, which can detect dry age-related macular degeneration (AMD) using common eye scans.

 The development will not only allow faster diagnosis of dry AMD, but will also help researchers develop successful treatments for the condition.

 Using optical coherence tomography (OCT) scans the team trained an algorithm to recognise the early signs, precise localisation and progression of dry AMD automatically.
 They then tested this against a different set of OCT scans from patients at Moorfields Eye Hospital to compare results.